Give a missed call and our experts will contact you

 Most enterprises apply for a business loan to expand their business, purchase equipment or raw materials, lease or rent property, pay salaries, or simply to meet daily working capital needs.
 And while private banks and non-banking financial companies (NBFCs), and the government offer MSME loans (secured and unsecured), there are specific business loan eligibility criteria that one has to meet to avail funding options.

-In brief, there are host of MSME loans available in the market today, each with their own loan eligibility and documentation requirements (e.g., GST certificate, Udyam registration, etc.)
+In brief, there are host of short term business loans and MSME loans available in the market today, each with their own loan eligibility and documentation requirements (e.g., GST certificate, Udyam registration, etc.)

 Criteria for business loan eligibility